MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/VersionHistory/how-version-history-settings-work.md

 **Step 2: Set trimming mode on ‘What-If File Expiration report’** by applying one of the 3 different trimming modes - Automatic, Manual Expiration Limits or Manual with Count Limits Only.
 You need to download the report file to your local computer and apply the provided scripts to apply one of the desired settings to the file.
 This step converts the ‘What-If File Expiration report’ into the ‘Schedule input file’ needed to schedule the job to trim versions.

-Optionally, apply Excel or PowerShell examples to understand the impact of the selected setting on version storage or impacted users from the selected change etc.
+Optionally, apply Excel or PowerShell examples to understand the impact of the selected setting on version storage or impacted users from the selected change.

 **Step 3: Schedule a job** to trim versions for your Sites or Libraries.
 Before scheduling the trim, you can optimize the size of ‘Schedule Input File’ generated in step by applying the scripts provided.
 Upload the ‘Schedule Input file’ to SharePoint on document library in the same site as the site you're deleting versions from.
 Finally schedule the trimming job.
 Once the job is queued, you'll be able to check the status of your trimming job.
-When the status returns as *completed*, the version trimming task has completed.
+When the status shows *completed*, the version trimming task has completed.

 > [!IMPORTANT]
 > - You need to be a Site Administrator of the site to generate reports and trim versions from document libraries in a site.
-> - Depending on the size of the Site or Library the job can take a few days to complete.
-Check the progress of the job until the status returns as "completed".
+> - Depending on the size of the Site or Library, the job can take a few days to complete.
+Check the progress of the job until the status shows "completed".